 (not a commercial license) and I have a

 near perfect driving record (with two

-speeding tickets in the past three years and no
+speeding tickets in the past five years and no

 accidents since a fender-bender in England in 1988).
 My character is such that I